-To help our competitors prep for their on-camera interview and learn more about effective science communication, we interviewed Megan Helmer, president of PR Associates.
+To help our competitors prep and learn more about effective science communication, we interviewed Megan Helmer, president of PR Associates.
 PR Associates is a Vancouver-based science communication consultancy company.

 Thanks for joining us Megan!
 How did you get to where you are now?